segdeha/pdxcodeguild/1. Python/4/decomposition.md

 1. Solve the small problems one at a time
 1. Connect the dots
 1. Once your program is working, refactor/improve/optimize
+    - Add error/exception handling
+    - Change variable/function names to be more clear and descriptive
+    - Add comments (docstrings for functions, comments for tricky/non-obvious parts of the code)

 Example: